RAF Brize Norton: Redevelopment as a transport base

+In February 2014, a Voyager flying from the base suffered an accident.
+A Voyager with the registration ZZ333 was conducting a ferrying flight from Brize Norton, Carterton to Camp Bastion, Afghanistan.
+On 9 February 2014, the aircraft operating the route, an Airbus A330 MRTT (A330-243MRTT) had an incident occur over Turkey with multiple nonfatal casualties, forcing the captain to divert the flight to Incirlik Air Base in southern Turkey.
+The cause of the accident was a combination of mismanagement in the military commercial flight space regarding permittance of loose article in the cockpit, limits on the time that a flight can be left with a single pilot during flight, and an atmosphere of boredom and inattentiveness during similar flights due to low workload.
+There were no deaths but the captain received harsh military punishments and was dismissed from service for his negligence in the incident.

 On 25 August 2017, the station's Air Movements Squadron subordinated to No. 1 Air Mobility Wing (1AMW), a high readiness unit providing early entry air movements support forming part of the RAF's A4 Force which specialises in logistic support for expeditionary air operations.

 A new maintenance hangar capable of accommodating three A400M Atlas aircraft was officially opened by Minister for Defence Procurement Guto Bebb on 1 February 2018.
 The hangar, located on the eastern side of the airfield, cost approximately £70 million and provides 24,000 square metres of floor space.

 In September 2018, No. 2 Squadron RAF Regiment, which provides protection to the Air Mobility Force, moved to the station from RAF Honington in Suffolk.
 No. 30 Squadron reformed in September 2021 to operate the A400M Atlas, becoming the second frontline Atlas unit.

+On 30 June 2023, after 56 years of RAF service the C-130 Hercules was retired from and No. 47 Squadron disbanded, with the tactical air transport capability transitioning to the A400M Atlas.

+On 20 June 2025, Palestine Action activists broke into the base and damaged two aircraft, and the group released a statement that RAF flights to Cyprus aid the Gaza genocide.
+The Ministry of Defence (MoD) called the act "vandalism".

 Role and operations

 Transport operations

 The station is home to approximately 5,800 military staff, 1,200 contractors and 300 civilian staff.
-The station accommodates the RAF's strategic and tactical air transport and air-to-air refuelling fleets, operating the Lockheed C-130 Hercules, Boeing C-17 Globemaster III, Airbus A400M Atlas and Airbus A330 MRTT Voyager.
+The station accommodates the RAF's strategic and tactical air transport and air-to-air refuelling fleets, operating the Boeing C-17 Globemaster III, Airbus A400M Atlas and Airbus A330 MRTT Voyager.
 The A330 is operated by AirTanker Services under the Future Strategic Tanker Aircraft contract.
 AirTanker also operates service to RAF Mount Pleasant, Falkland Islands, on which civilian passengers can book tickets.

 Civilian passengers had been permitted on flights to and from RAF Ascension Island with reservations handled by AW Ship Management, with some customers doing package deals combined with the RMS Saint Helena, which travelled between Saint Helena and Cape Town, South Africa until the opening of St Helena Airport to passenger flights.